google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 Cardiology (single 4-week block)

 This four-week rotation provides our residents a cardiology experience in the inpatient and outpatient setting.
 For most of the rotation, our residents work one-on-one with the attending cardiologist at our hospital.
 Our residents serve on the inpatient consult service and are the first contact for patients with a variety of cardiovascular diseases including acute coronary syndrome, acute decompensated heart failure, and arrhythmias.
 In the inpatient setting, residents are taught how to evaluate ejection fraction, how to read EKGs, and how to utilize the best pharmacotherapy for our patients.
-In the outpatient setting, residents will participate in management of chronic conditions in the cardiology clinic, congestive heart failure clinic, and in the pulmonary hypertension clinic.
+In the outpatient setting, residents participate in management of chronic conditions in the cardiology clinic, congestive heart failure clinic, and in the pulmonary hypertension clinic.
 Our residents participate in cardiac procedures including stress testing, electrical cardioversion, and even temporary transvenous pacemaker placement.

 Community Medicine (longitudinal)